Jots

 Audio (with recordings) CLEAR ALL AUDIO Removes all recordings

-Always CLEAR JOT {n} Clears all content in the jot (confirmation dialog)
+Always CLEAR JOT {n} Clears everything in the jot (asks first)

-On the computer, the Jots tab header has a REFRESH menu item (only when phone is connected) that re-fetches all jot metadata from the phone.
+On the computer, the Jots tab header has a REFRESH menu item (visible when the phone is connected) that re-fetches all jot metadata from the phone.

 Why six?

 The slot constraint is intentional.
-Six jots forces you to capture what matters and clear what doesn't.
-This isn't a filing cabinet — it's a capture surface.
+Six jots forces you to capture what matters and clear what does not.
+This is not a filing cabinet; it is a capture surface.
 When a jot fills up, download it to your computer and clear the slot.

 Media storage

-Text and drawing data (SVG path JSON) are stored inline in the jot store.
-Images and audio recordings are stored as files on the device — the jot store holds URI references to them.
+Text and drawing data are stored inside the jot itself.
+Images and audio recordings are saved as files on the device; the jot holds references to them.
 When you delete a recording or image from a jot, the file is also removed.

 Sync behavior

 Jots sync phone to computer only.
 The phone is the source of truth for jot content.
-When connected, the computer receives a jot manifest listing image, file, and audio IDs for each jot.
-The computer fetches media as base64 data URIs and holds them in memory for viewing and downloading — nothing is cached to disk.
+When connected, the computer receives a manifest listing the images, files, and audio in each jot.
+The computer fetches media as needed and holds it in memory for viewing and downloading.
+Nothing is cached to disk.
 Each session fetches fresh from the phone.

-After a fresh phone install, the phone's jots start empty.
-Jot content does not flow back from computer to phone — the computer is a viewer and download tool, not a restore source for jots.
+After a fresh phone install, jots start empty.
+Jot content does not flow back from computer to phone; the computer is a viewer and a download tool, not a restore source for jots.

 Downloads

 From the computer, you can download a jot's content to your filesystem.
 Text becomes a .txt file, drawings become PNG images, photos are copied, files are copied, and audio recordings are saved as .m4a.
-Downloaded files go to Documents/JotBunker Downloads/ by default, or to a tagged folder if you file them with a tag.
+Downloads are filed into a tagged folder under your configured tag root path (default Documents/JotBunker Tags/).

 See also: Phone App | Sync | Tags